xperthut/HYPPO-X/README.md

 ## Output
 Output is a `gml` formatted file with prefix `graph_COMPOSITE`.

-## Configuration file
+## Change configuration
-The file named `config.h` contains all types of configuration.
-One can change the value of the configuration file to make change in the code and to generate output.
+The file named `config.h`contains all settings.
+One can change the value of the configuration file to make change in the code and change the output.
 Necessary configurations are here:

-Set the value of first filter using following constant.
+### Set the value of first filter using following constant.
 Our program accepts four values `0-3`.
 ```cpp
 #define FILTER_1 VALUE
 ```

-Set the value of second filter using following constant.
+### Set the value of second filter using following constant.
 For `Single filter` the value for this filter is `1`.
 For `Double filter function` our program accepts four values `0-3`.
 ```cpp
 #define FILTER_2 VALUE
 ```

-Set the link of your source data file.
+### Set the link of your source data file.
 Currently, our program accepts only comma `(,)` separated `csv` formatted data file.
 ```cpp
 // Specify full path of the data file
 #define DATA_FILE_NAME "FILENAME.csv"
 ```

-Set the number of windows along the filter function using the following constant.
+### Set the number of windows along the filter function using the following constant.
 ```cpp
 #define WINDOW_X VALUE
 ```

-Set the cluster radius.
+### Set the cluster radius.
 It accepts `real/float` value.
 ```cpp
 #define CLUSTER_RADIUS VALUE
 ```

-Set the overlap value.
+### Set the overlap value.
 It accepts `real/float` value.
 ```cpp
 #define OVERLAP VALUE
 ```

-Enable flag to print simplex timeline statements.
+### Enable flag to print simplex timeline statements.
 Copy these statements to our barcode generated `Barcode.java` file to generate barcode image.
 ```cpp
 #define PRINT_BARCODE true
 ```

-Enable flag to print `Javascript` code which is used to create `pie chart` and coloring nodes based on different measuring attribute `i.e. time, phenotype, environment`.
+### Enable flag to print `Javascript` code which is used to create `pie chart` and coloring nodes based on different measuring attribute `i.e. time, phenotype, environment`.
 ```cpp
 #define PIE_CHART_CODE true
 ```

-Adjust the node size of the generated topological object using following constants.
+### Adjust the node size of the generated topological object using following constants.
 ```cpp
 #define NODE_SIZE_MAX MAX_SIZE
 #define NODE_SIZE_MIN MIN_SIZE